wictorChaves/CatalinaInstallVostro5470/README.md

  - [Download the ISO.](http://www.hackintoshworld.com/?smd_process_download=1&download_id=20443)
  - Create a disk drive using the [Balena Etcher](https://www.balena.io/etcher/) program.
  - Copy the files from the [EFI](/EFI) folder to the "BOOT" partition on the flash drive.
+ - Use the flash drive to boot and install normally.

 ## Error